 Keep Your Property Snake-Free

 Non-venomous snakes do not produce venom, making their bites less lethal, but by no means pleasant.
-Most venomous snakes have a rounded head, but some species can flatten their heads to present a more triangular shape to ward off potential predators.
+Most venomous snakes have rounded heads, but some species can flatten their heads to present a more triangular shape to ward off potential predators.

 How to Recognize Non-Venomous Snakes